 Not too infrequently, an owner or developer of commercial or residential property engages a general contractor with reference to a construction project.
 The parties enter into a written agreement that often provides for a mandatory arbitration provision to resolve all disputes.
 In order for the general contractor to carry out its duties, it, in turn, engages subcontractors, also by written contract which contains a mandatory arbitration clause.
 There is no direct contract between the owner/developer and the subcontractor.

-Something then goes south.
-Either the subcontractor is not paid, or the owner or developer has issues with the work performed by the subcontractor.
+Something then goes south, mold busters in Montreal are needed and either the subcontractor is not paid, or the owner or developer has issues with the work performed by the subcontractor.
 One of the parties sues the other in New Jersey Superior Court or the District of New Jersey, and sues the general contractor for good measure.
 The contractor claims entitlement to its day in arbitration – not in court – and therefore moves to dismiss the civil action based on the mandatory arbitration provision it has with the plaintiff.
 The plaintiff counters that this may be all well and good, but then it cannot bring suit against the other party, because no such arbitration provision exists between the plaintiff and the non-general contractor party – indeed no contract exists between the subcontractor and owner/developer at all.
 The plaintiff argues that it would be more judicially efficient to have all the parties appear before one venue, and that venue should be a civil court notwithstanding its agreement to arbitrate with the contractor.
 The plaintiff’s argument is wrong on multiple grounds.